Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Rosacea is a common chronic skin condition that usually only affects the face and eyes.
-Characterized by redness, pimples, and broken blood vessels, rosacea tends to begin after middle age (between the ages of 30 and 60) and is more common in fair-skinned people and women in menopause.
+Occasionally, the neck, chest, or other areas may be involved.
+Characterized by redness, pimples, and broken blood vessels, rosacea tends to begin after middle age (between the ages of 30 and 60).
+It is more common in fair-skinned people and women in menopause.

 The cause of rosacea is unknown.
 An estimated more than 14 million people in the U.S. have rosacea.

 Rosacea often begins with easy blushing and flushing of the facial skin.
-Eventually, redness will persist around the nose area, extending to the rest of the face.
-Rosacea has a variety of clinical symptoms and is classified into the following four types, based on these different symptoms:
+Eventually, redness will persist around the nose area.
+Then it extends to the rest of the face.
+Rosacea has a variety of clinical symptoms.
+It is classified into the following four types, based on these different symptoms:

 Frequent episodes of blushing and flushing of the face and neck